eborenstein/CPE-301-Final-Project/README.md

 Project Notes:

-Eylon Borenstein, Kyle Hedin contributed to this
+Eylon Borenstein, Kyle Hedin, Gianluca Hunt contributed to this

 states:
 Green LED: D53- water level is at threshold (not running but on)